informatics-isi-edu/microscopy/README.md

 ## Deprecated

 This repository is no longer supported.
-Please consider using our active project for scientific data management, [DERIVA]([https://](https://derivacloud.org).
+Please consider using [DERIVA](https://derivacloud.org) for scientific data management.

 ## Introduction